 - Find your way around by familiarizing yourself with the navigation and key concepts

-- Connect a data source such as a Professional Services Automation (PSA) tool or Remote Monitoring and Management (RMM) tool, or both
+- Connect one or more data sources such as a Professional Services Automation (PSA) tool or Remote Monitoring and Management (RMM) tool, or both

-- Create flexible asset designs from pre-built templates and from your current workflow
+- Create flexible assets from pre-built templates and from your current workflow

-- Document one model client to learn as much as you can about IT Glue
+- Start documenting one model client to learn as much as you can about IT Glue

 These 6 steps can only be completed by an IT Glue user account that has the role of Manager or Administrator.
 Some steps can be shared with your team as you progress, for example, watching videos and designing flexible assets.